[Skip to Content]

 Open competition.
 No subcategories as to type of publication or circulation.

-Submit FOUR samples through URLs for electronic sites.
+Submit FOUR samples through scanned pages with the headlines marked or URLs for electronic sites.
 If the entry samples are behind a pay wall or are no longer online, upload PDF(S) of marked and scanned printout(s) from electronic sites with the URLs printed and circled on the pages.

 Judges will consider appropriateness to story, originality and appeal to the reader.